YomikoR/VapourSynth-ICCConvert/README.md

     Not all rendering intents are supported by all display profiles.
 If the profile is not providing sufficient information for selected intent, Little CMS has the following fallback rules:

-    - Perceptual: the default intent of the (output) profile.
+    - Perceptual -> the default intent of the (output) profile.
-    - Relative Colorimetric: perceptual.
+    - Relative Colorimetric -> perceptual.
-    - Saturation: perceptual.
+    - Saturation -> perceptual.
-    - Absolute Colorimetric: relative colorimetric intent, with undoing of chromatic adaptation.
+    - Absolute Colorimetric -> relative colorimetric intent, with undoing of chromatic adaptation.

  - `proofing_icc` is the path to the *optional* ICC profile for soft proofing, e.g. another monitor on which we are interested in the rendering.
 When a valid ICC profile is provided, the transform is taken in the soft proofing mode.
 When leaving it as the default `None`, a straightforward ICC transform is taken instead.